-- Authorization endpoint used to obtain authorization from the resource owner via user-agent redirection. - Token endpoint used to exchange an authorization grant for an access token, typically with client authentication.
+- Authorization endpoint used by the client to obtain authorization from the resource owner via user-agent redirection. - Token endpoint used by the client to exchange an authorization grant for an access token, typically with client authentication.

 As well as one client endpoint: